-King-Fullerton (1984) investigates the METR on investment projects in the nonfinancial corporate sector using a framework that accounts for all capital income taxes, corporate taxes, wealth taxes and inflation that concern the investment decisions of the saver.
-The method also allows for the analysis and comparison of investment projects and national tax systems.
+The aim of King and Fullerton (1984) is to investigate the METR on investment projects in the nonfinancial corporate sector using a framework that accounts for all capital income taxes, corporate taxes, wealth taxes and inflation that concern the investment decisions of the saver.
+The method should also be sufficiently generalizable to allow for the analysis and comparison of investment projects as well as of national tax systems.

-According to King-Fullerton (1984), the METR can be calculated as the difference between the pre-tax return, p, and the post-tax return, s, divided by the pre-tax return:
+According to King and Fullerton (1984), the METR can be calculated as the difference between the pre-tax return, p, and the post-tax return, s, divided by the pre-tax return: